anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 On receiving the JPY message, the Join Proxy retrieves the two parts.
 It uses the Header field to route the DTLS message containing the DTLS payload retrieved from the Contents field to the Pledge.

-In this scenario, both the Registrar and the Join Proxy use discoverable join-ports, for the Join Proxy this may be a default CoAP port.
+When the Registrar receives such a JPY message, it MUST treat the Header H as a single additional opaque identifier for all packets of a UDP connection from a Plege: Whereas in the stateful proxy case, all packets with the same (IP_jr:p_Jr, IP_R:p_r) belong to a single Pledges UDP connection and hence DTLS/CoAP connection, only the packets with the same (IP_jr:p_Jr, IP_R:p_r, H) belong to a single Plegdes UDP connection / DTLS/CoAP connection.
+The JPY Content field payload is the UDP payload of the packet for that UDP connection.
+Packets with different H belong to different Pledges UDP connections.

-The {{fig-stateless}} depicts the message flow diagram:
+In the stateless join proxy mode, both the Registrar and the Join Proxy use discoverable UDP join-ports.
+For the Join Proxy this may be a default CoAP port.

 ~~~~
 +--------------+------------+---------------+-----------------------+